Bapppis/recall-dungeon/README.md

 - Interesting stat and resistance based combat: Match your gear to defeat the monsters efficiently.
 - Interactive grid based world: Explore the dungeon and its many secrets.
 - Inventory management: Choose and find gear that will help you during your visit.
-- Many characters: Choose from many different starting champions that have different stat
+- Many characters: Choose from many different starting champions that have different stats.
+- A story mode and a roguelike mode.
+More handcrafted elements and story elements in the story mode and a fun roguelike mode with randomized floors, loot and enemies!

 ---